-There are so many uses for Pesto Sauce besides just pasta!
-This recipe will show you tips and tricks for making smooth, creamy and bright green pesto sauce that uses Pecorino Romano cheese OR make it dairy-free!
+Spinach Basil Pesto Sauce is bright green and creamy.
+This recipe will show you tips and tricks for making smooth, creamy and bright green pesto sauce that uses Pecorino Romano cheese.
+Option to make a vegan spinach basil pesto with just one clever ingredient.

 Fresh herbs are one of the greatest benefits of a summer garden.
 Every year I grow 2 types of basil – Genovese and Thai.
 Both have distinct flavors – I use Genovese for pesto and the Thai for fresh noodle salads and soups.